wmwxwa/tyk-docs/tyk-docs/content/developer-support/frequently-asked-questions/how_to_distribute_analytics_to_multiple_redis_shards.md

 ---
-title: "How To Configure Tyk To Distribute Analytics Keys To Multiple Redis Shards"
+title: "How To Reduce CPU Usage Using A Redis Cluster For Distributing Analytics Keys"
 date: 2024-01-22
-tags: ["Analytics", "Distributed Analytics", "Redis", "analytics_config.enable_multiple_analytics_keys" ]
+tags: ["Analytics", "Distributed Analytics", "Redis", "Redis Shards", "analytics_config.enable_multiple_analytics_keys" ]
-description: "Explains how to configure the Gateway and MDCB for distributing analytics to multiple Redis shards."
+description: "Explains how to reduce CPU usage by configuring Tyk to distribute analytics keys to multiple Redis Shards"
 ---

+The illustration below highlights the scenario where a single Redis node is exhibiting high CPU usage of 1.20%.
+One possible reason for this could be that analytics are enabled and stored within a single Redis server.

+{{< img src="/img/faq/enable-multiple-analytics-keys/redis_single.png" >}}

 Tyk distributes analytics to Redis storage.
 A high volume of analytics traffic can decrease performance, since all analytics keys are stored within one Redis server.

-{{< img src="/img/faq/enable-multiple-analytics-keys/redis_single.png" >}}

 In Redis, *key sharding* is a term used to describe the practice of distributing data across multiple Redis instances or *shards* based on the keys.
 This feature is provided by [Redis Cluster](https://redis.io/docs/management/scaling/) and provides horizontal scalability and improved performance.

 Tyk supports configuring this behaviour so that analytics keys are distributed across multiple servers within a Redis cluster.
+The image below illustrates that CPU usage is reduced across two Redis servers after making this configuration change.

 {{< img src="/img/faq/enable-multiple-analytics-keys/redis_distributed.png" >}}